endoflife-date/endoflife.date/products/chef-inspec.md

 > testing and auditing applications and infrastructure.
 Supported commercial releases of Chef InSpec are documented on the [Chef Documentation website](https://docs.chef.io/versions/#supported-commercial-distributions).

-Looking at this document it seems that Chef InSpec follows an N-1 support strategy, with the latest release supported with bug and security fixes, and the previous release marked "deprecated" and only supported with security fixes.
+Looking at the published list of supported releases, it seems that Chef InSpec follows an N-1 support strategy, with the latest release supported with bug and security fixes, and the previous release marked "deprecated" and only supported with security fixes.